 Specifically, the PRO Act delivers even more power to the National Labor Relations Board (NLRB), which oversees union elections.
-If a union loses an election in a workplace, the NLRB can file a complaint, claiming the employer interfered in the election process – whether or not that’s true.
+If a union loses an election in a workplace, it can file a complaint with the NLRB claiming the employer interfered in the election process – whether or not that’s true.
 Once the complaint is filed, regardless of merit, and the NLRB obtains authorization cards from a majority of workers – it can simply nullify the election and establish the union.
 This takes away the right to a secret ballot election.

 What’s more, the PRO Act would require employers to share their employees’ private contact information with union organizers in advance of an election without the employees’ consent.
 Furthermore, the PRO Act would allow union members to boycott anyone in a supply chain even if they don’t work directly for the company.

 This bill doesn’t stop there.
 It also includes restrictions on the use of subcontractors and requires employees in heavily unionized industries to pay dues – whether or not they are part of the union – known as a “closed shop.”
 For a fact sheet on the bill, including survey results from NFIB members, click here.

 “The PRO Act is a union wish list that will hurt workers, consumers, small businesses, and the economy,” said Brad Close, NFIB Acting President.

 Small businesses work hard to attract, train, and retain its workforce.
 H.R.
 2474 would be a gift to unions that would hurt both employers and employees.
 (Read more about the NFIB’s focus on labor here.)